Religion and HIV/AIDS: Islam

 The question of Islam and AIDS has arisen in recent years as the HIV/AIDS epidemic has grown stronger, with awareness and efforts to prevent the spread of the disease.
 Many Muslims view the AIDS epidemic through what is called the "prism of sin", and as the consequence of sinful behavior, such as prostitution, sex with multiple partners, homosexuality, drug usage or promiscuity.
 Awareness of the HIV/AIDS epidemic is growing among the Muslim community and efforts are being initiated to prevent its spread.
 The Muslim Awareness Programme (MAP), based in South Africa is a faith-based organization that promotes HIV/AIDS prevention strategies based on the moral teachings of Islam.
 These activities include the promotion of abstinence from all sexual activity outside marriage; refraining from drug use, and instilling faithfulness within marriage.
-According to most Muslims, the key to combating to the HIV/AIDS epidemic is prevention.
 In their view, the Islamic position on morality, chastity and the sanctity of marriage needs to be shared with the world.
 Islam cites sex with multiple partners, sex outside marriage, other promiscuous sexual behaviors and homosexuality as immoral and as a result of this some Muslims consider this behavior the main cause of HIV/AIDS, believing that promoting abstinence and chasity is the key to ending or at least containing the epidemic.

-Judaism and Jewish thinkers
+Judaism

-As opposed to the Catholic Church and some other denominations or religions, today, there isn't any central Jewish religious authority that is acceptable by the vast majority of religious Jews or by most Jewish religious movements.
+As opposed to the Catholic Church and some other denominations or religions, today, there isn't any central Jewish religious authority that is accepted by the vast majority of religious Jews and most Jewish religious movements.

 Orthodox Judaism links between immoral sexual behavior and AIDS.
 Immanuel Jakobovits, Baron Jakobovits, former Chief Rabbi of England, a prominent figure in 20th-century Jewish medical ethics maintains in his article "Halachic Perspectives on AIDS" that "... from my reading of Jewish sources, it would appear that under no circumstances would we be justified in branding the incidence of the disease (...) as punishment ... we have not the vision, that would enable us to link, as an assertion of certainty, any form of human travail, grief, bereavement or suffering in general with shortcomings of a moral nature...
 It is one thing to speak of a consequence, and it is quite another thing to speak of a punishment ... if you warn a child not to play with fire, lest he gets burnt, and the child then gets burnt, then the burning may not be a punishment for not listening, but it certainly is a consequence. ...
 I think we should declare in very plain and explicit terms indicating that our society violated some of the norms of the Divine Law, and of the natural law, and that as a consequence we pay a price, and an exceedingly heavy price.
 This certainly is Jewish doctrine ..."

 In Jewish Orthodox society, having AIDS is considered a mark of disgrace.

 Conservative and Reform Judaism emphasize the importance of bikur cholim, the responsibility to care for the sick: